‘A Star Is Born’ Trailer Features Country Crooning Duet Between Bradley Cooper & Lady Gaga

 But Cooper hits back saying, “I think you’re beautiful.”

-The trailer then shows the pair falling in love with Cooper eventually convincing Gaga to take the stage with him and thus, a star is born.
+The trailer then shows the pair falling in love, with Cooper eventually convincing Gaga to take the stage with him and, thus, a star is born.
 The rest of the trailer alternates between clips of Cooper and Gaga and their love life as well as the highs and lows that come with fame.

 The trailer was just released today but has already gained a ton of traffic with over 164,000 views on YouTube alone.
 The video has also amassed over 1,800 comments with many fans confessing that they are excited to see Lady Gaga act alongside Cooper while others are simply excited since it looks like a great film.